CalculatedContent/WeightWatcher/README.md

 <details>
 <summary>
-On using weightwatcher for the first time.
-I recommend selecting at least 1 trained  model, and running weightwatcher with all analyze options on, including the plots.
-From thsi, look for:
+On using WeighWtatcher for the first time.
+I recommend selecting at least one trained model, and running `weightwatcher` with all analyze options enabled, including the plots.
+From this, look for:
 </summary>

 - if the layers ESDs are well formed and heavy tailed
 - if any layers are nearly random, indicating they are not well trained
-- if all the power law a fits look reasonable, and xmin is small enough that the fit captures a good part of the tail of the ESD
+- if all the power law a fits appear reasonable, and `xmin` is small enough that the fit captures a reasonable section of the ESD tail

-Moreover, the Power Laws fits, and the alpha fit, only work well when the ESDs are both heavy tailed, *and*( can be easily fit to a single power law.
+Moreover, the Power Laws and alpha fit only work well when the ESDs are both heavy tailed *and* can be easily fit to a single power law.
-But sometimes the power law / alpha fits don't work.
+Occasionally the power law and/or alpha fits don't work.
 This happens when
-- the ESD is random, not heavy tailed.
-Here, alpha > 8 or larger.
+- the ESD is random (not heavy tailed), `alpha > 8.0`
 - the ESD is multimodal (rare, but does occur)
 - the ESD is heavy tailed, but not well described by a single power law.
-In these cases , sometimes alpha only fits the the very last part of the tail, and is too large.
+In these cases, sometimes `alpha` only fits the the **very last** part of the tail, and is **too** large.
 This is easily seen on the Lin-Lin plots

-In any of these cases, I usually throw away alphas > 8 because they are spurious./.
-If you suspect your layers are undertrained, you have to look both at alpha and a plot of the ESD itself (to see if it is heavy tailed or just random-like)
+In any of these cases, I usually throw away results where `alpha > 8.0` because they are spurious.
+If you suspect your layers are undertrained, you have to look both at `alpha` and a plot of the ESD itself (to see if it is heavy tailed or just random-like).

 </details>